Boren Scholarship for Critical Language Study

 The program alumni commit to public service throughout the Federal Government, working in positions critical to U.S. national security or foreign affairs.
 The Boren Awards employ a broad definition of national security that encompasses not only national defense, diplomacy, and intelligence matters but also any topics addressing the challenges facing global society, such as environment, food, and migration.

 Duration: The Boren Awards promote long-term linguistic and cultural immersion.
 Proposed programs must include language study as a core element for the duration of the grant, with a preference for applications proposing overseas programs of at least 25 weeks’ duration.
 The minimum duration of an eligible program is 12 weeks, with the exception of undergraduate STEM majors who may propose summer programs of 8 weeks or longer.
-Awards may be applied to programs starting as early as June 1, 2022 or as late as March 1, 2023.
+Boren Awards funding in the 2026 application cycle may be applied to programs starting as early as June 4, 2026 or as late as March 1, 2027.

 Deadline Information